TriangleSteve/table-haven/README.md

-# table-haven
+# TableHaven
-A collaborative repository of Excel templates and examples to reduce the barrier to entry of Power Query, Power Pivot, and VBA.
+A collaborative repository of Excel templates and examples to reduce the barrier of entry to Power Query, Power Pivot, and VBA.